Last Updated on August 2, 2024 by Nicole

 do waist trainers work

 When you wear a waist trainer, you wrap your midsection starting at your lower rib cage and spanning down to the top of your hips.
 While it is worn, your midsection is compressed approximately two inches.
-Although this is reinforcing the desired effect of creating a slimmer waistline, the issue lies in the compression of the internal organs that live in the midsection being compressed.
+Although this reinforces the desired effect of creating a slimmer waistline, the issue lies in the compression of the internal organs that live in the midsection being compressed.
 Like the corsets of the past, donning a waist trainer can cause shallow respirations.

 According to the American Board of Cosmetic Surgery, waist trainers can reduce lung capacity by an estimated 30-60% when worn.
 This reduction in oxygen could possibly cause a reduction in energy.
 It can also lead to more serious symptoms if worn for a prolonged period, including passing out, fluid buildup in the lungs, and/or inflammation.
 Another harmful effect of prolonged constriction of the lungs can be on the lymphatic system, which transports and eliminates waste products from the body (2).